 Severe calorie restriction and hair loss

-In telogen effluvium, the proportion of hairs that are actively growing (called anagen hair), and those that are at a resting phase (known as telogen hair) changes.
-A single hair follicle grows for about 2-5 years, and then enters a resting phase for about 3-5 months, after which a new hair will grow again to push out the resting hair.
-When there’s a shock to the system, such as a sudden dietary change like going onto a low-carb diet, as much as 50% of the anagen or growing hairs can enter into the resting phase, which may all fall out at the same time to cause temporary hair loss4.
+When there’s a shock to the system, such as a sudden dietary change, like going on a low-carb diet, as much as 50% of the anagen (growing) hairs can enter the resting phase, which may all fall out at the same time, causing temporary hair loss4.
 This is because the body diverts essential nutrients away from non-essential parts of the body such as the hair to other life-essential organs like the heart and brain.

 Protein inadequacy and hair loss